Slippery rail: North America

 LIRR adhesion train (adhesion car is the silver/grey modified M3 car, with a red tank car to supply it) passes on the Babylon Branch in autumn to deal with leaf issues.

-Slippery rail has created severe disruptions of rail service, particularly in major metropolitan areas such as New York or Boston.
+Slippery rail has created severe disruptions of rail service, particularly in major metropolitan areas such as New York and Boston.
 In November 2006, it was blamed for roughly one-third of all Metro-North Railroad's Hudson and Harlem lines' passenger cars being taken out of service.
 During the same period on the Long Island Rail Road, nearly 25% of cars were out of service due to slippery rail.

 In the US, Amtrak, the Massachusetts Bay Transportation Authority, southeastern Pennsylvania's SEPTA, Chicago's commuter rail service Metra, and MARC, which serves Baltimore and Washington, D.C., have all reported delays due to slippery rail.

 Methods for dealing with slippery rail have included trimming trees, the release of sand on the train wheels for traction, high-pressure water blasting and, most expensively, the use of high-powered laser blasts to clear the rails of leaves.

 Metro-North has designed a system dubbed "Waterworld", which is a large flat rail car that blasts the rails with high-pressure water jets as the car moves over it.

 New Jersey Transit has used a similar method, which has proven effective.
 The device it uses is called "Aqua-Track" which, while attached to a moving rail car, sprays water at a pressure of 20000 psi on to the part of the rail where the leaves cling.
 Since this system was introduced in 2002, the delays due to wheelslip have been reduced by over 60%.

 SEPTA Regional Rail's method of preventing slippery rail is the Gel Trains.
 These three trains spray a high-pressure mixture of Sandite on the rails; in the fall, the Gel Trains also clean the rails using the high-pressure water jet method ahead of the gel application.
 These trains consist of a pressure washer and gel dispenser mounted on a converted flatcar, and a tank car which carries water.
 They are pulled on one end by one of SEPTA's work diesels (or a diesel borrowed from a local shortline such as the West Chester Railroad), and controlled at the other end by a former LIRR "Power Pack" cab unit (one a former ALCO FA, the other a former EMD F7).
 However, as of 2015; The FA and F7 were retired and replaced by Comet 1 cab cars.